On average, men go to their doctor half as often as women.

 Symptom #1: Constipation

-After 50, constipation worsens in men and women, says Charlene LePane, DO, gastroenterologist at Florida Hospital.
+After 50, constipation worsens in men and women, says Charlene LePane, DO, a gastroenterologist with Florida Hospital.
 Changes in diet, less exercise, medications, certain diseases, or bed rest after an accident or illness are typical culprits.

 Over-the-counter remedies may work for occasional constipation.
 However, frequent constipation could signal a tumor in the lower bowel that’s blocking waste from exiting the body.